 Dominique Saulnier, Probationers Program Assistant

-Dominique Saulnier is a second-year King’s student and Choral Scholar with the King’s Chapel Choir.
+Dominique Saulnier is a third-year King’s student and Choral Scholar with the King’s Chapel Choir.
 Dominique is a top-notch musician who plays piano and flute, and of course sings.
 She loves working with children and has taught private music lessons in the past.
-She was at choir camp this year as our certified lifeguard.
+She was at choir camp in 2015 year as our certified lifeguard.
 Dominique works closely with Nick to coordinate the content of the Probationer music training programme, and to keep Nick apprised on the progress of our newest choristers.